I’m a huge fan of roasted vegetables.

 - 1 clove garlic, minced

-- 4 tsp extra virgin coconut oil (optional)
+- 4 teaspoon extra virgin coconut oil (optional)

 - Place all marinaded veggies ingredients in a large bowl.
 Cover, and place in the fridge for 1 hour (optional – just makes the flavors combine nicely)